rozdolsky33/ocloud/README.md

 ### Networking: VCN commands

-The network VCN group provides commands to get, find, and interactively list Virtual Cloud Networks in the configured compartment.
-You can include related networking resources using the network toggles shown above.
+The network VCN group provides commands to get and find Virtual Cloud Networks in the configured compartment.
+You can include related networking resources using the network toggles shown above or the --all (-A) flag to include everything at once.

 Examples:

 - Get VCNs with pagination
   - ocloud network vcn get
   - ocloud network vcn get --limit 10 --page 2
+  - ocloud network vcn get -m 5 -p 3 --all
-  - ocloud network vcn get -m 5 -p 3 -G -S -N -R -L -j
+  - ocloud network vcn get -m 5 -p 3 -A -j

 - Find VCNs by name pattern
   - ocloud network vcn find prod
-  - ocloud network vcn find prod --gateway --subnet --nsg --route-table --security-list
+  - ocloud network vcn find prod --all
-  - ocloud network vcn find prod -G -S -N -R -L -j
+  - ocloud network vcn find prod -A -j

-- Interactively list VCNs (TUI)
+Interactive list (TUI):
 - ocloud network vcn list
-  - ocloud network vcn list -G -S -N -R -L
-  - Add --json (-j) to print the selected VCN as JSON after exiting the TUI

-Note: The list command launches an interactive terminal UI.
-If you quit without selecting an item, the command exits without error.
+  Note: This command is interactive and not suitable for non-interactive scripts.
+If you quit without selecting an item, it exits without error.

 ### Development Commands